 - Utilization and coordination of local, home community healthcare services as available

 Dr. Wagner is the medical director of the Cutaneous Cancer program and its multidisciplinary team.
 He is double board certified by the American Board of Surgery and the American Board of Plastic Surgery, and a fellow of the American Board of Surgeons and the Society of Surgical Oncology.
 He is also an MD Anderson Cancer Network® certified physician.
 He is also on the faculty of the IU School of Medicine where he founded the IU melanoma program.

 Dr. Wagner is a frequent educator, speaker and author; he has been identified as one of America’s Top Doctors.
 He is an internationally recognized expert and researcher in the fields of cutaneous oncology, melanoma, and reconstructive techniques and outcomes.

+According to the American Cancer Society, skin cancer is highly preventable.
+Melanoma is one type of skin cancer, which can spread to other organs.
 The incidence of melanoma in Indiana is approximately an average of 1237 diagnosed cases annually.
 In Marion County the average is approximately 120 diagnosed cases annually.
-In May 2016, Community Cancer Centers East, North and South took part in offering free skin cancer screenings to the public.
+In May 2019, Community Cancer Centers East, North and South took part in offering free skin cancer screenings to the public.
 The screening was done at the Cancer Center East, North and South with dermatologists certified by the American Academy of Dermatology.
 Dawes Fretzin Dermatology and Greenwood Dermatology participated.
-A total of 162 participants were screened.
-The dermatologists recommended follow-up on 37 participants with 11 possible basal cell and two melanoma skin cancers.
+A total of 169 participants were screened.
+The dermatologists recommended follow-up on 31 participants; 13 patients were recommended for biopsy.
 All participants were called by Community Cancer Care staff to make sure follow-up care was received.

 If you would like to be screened for skin cancer, please call 800-777-7775 to see one of Community's dermatologists.